 Handling XDMP-MODNOTFOUND and XDMP-NOPROGRAM errors

-The errors 'XDMP-MODNOTFOUND - Module not found' and 'XDMP-NOPROGRAM - Server unable to build program from request' may occur when the requested XQuery document does not exist or the user does not have the right permissions on the module.
+The errors 'XDMP-MODNOTFOUND - Module not found' and 'XDMP-NOPROGRAM - Server unable to build program from request' may occur when the requested module does not exist or the user does not have the right permissions on the module.

 If set to 'File-system' make sure the requested module exists in the location specified in the 'root' directory of the app-server.